zetxtech/mcp-feedback-enhanced/README.md

 ## 🎯 Core Concept

-This is an [MCP server](https://modelcontextprotocol.io/) that establishes **feedback-oriented development workflows**, providing **Web UI and Desktop Application** dual interface options, perfectly adapting to local, **SSH Remote environments** (Cursor SSH Remote, VS Code Remote SSH), and **WSL (Windows Subsystem for Linux) environments**.
+This is an [MCP server](https://modelcontextprotocol.io/) that establishes **feedback-oriented development workflows**, providing **Web UI and Desktop Application** dual interface options, perfectly adapting to local, **SSH Remote environments**, and **WSL (Windows Subsystem for Linux) environments**.
 By guiding AI to confirm with users rather than making speculative operations, it can consolidate multiple tool calls into a single feedback-oriented request, dramatically reducing platform costs and improving development efficiency.

 **🌐 Dual Interface Architecture Advantages:**
 - 🖥️ **Desktop Application**: Native cross-platform desktop experience, supporting Windows, macOS, Linux